Where We Be

 the Golfo de Penas on the open Pacific which

-definitely involved a lot of rocking but was less
+involved a lot of rocking but was

-of the fjords.
+the calm waters of the fjords.

 In the evenings we shared meals and amusing